 - Artificial alloderm (gum tissue): If you want to avoid surgery on the roof of your mouth, sometimes alloderm can be a good option.
 The artificial tissue called alloderm.
 Alloderm once placed under your gum will transform into native tissue where gum recession has occurred.

-After Gum Grafting at Smiles by Dr. Patel in Ajax
+After Gum Grafting at Dr. Patel Dentistry in Ajax

 You will be able to go home right after the procedure.
 You’ll need someone to take you back home as the anesthesia takes a while to wear off.

-If you have concerns about the health of your gums, book an appointment with us at Smiles by Dr. Patel in Ajax.
+If you have concerns about the health of your gums, book an appointment with us at Dr. Patel Dentistry in Ajax.